Lamplighter groups, de Bruijn graphs, spider-web graphs and their spectra: Computation of spectra

 for the \defi{spectral measure} on $\Gamma$, where $\delta_x$ denotes the Dirac mass on $x$.
 Then we have the following. \begin{theorem2} The spectral measure $\mu_{\unSw{k}{N}{M}}$ of $\unSw{k}{N}{M}$ is, if $M$ is odd,

 where the sum is over all $1\leq p<q\leq N+1$ with $(p,q)=1$.

-If $M$ is even, there is one more summand: $\frac{1}{Mk^N}\delta_{-2k}$. \end{theorem2} Since spider-web graphs converge, in the sense of Benjamini-Schramm, to the Cayley graph $\unCayley{\lamp_k}{X_k}$ we retrieve the Kesten spectral measure of the graph $\unCayley{\lamp_k}{X_k}$.
-This measure was first computed by Grigorchuk and \.Zuk in \cite{AutLamplighter} for $k=2$ and then by Dicks and Schick in \cite{Dick} and by Kambites, Silva and Steinberg in \cite{Kambit} for the more general case $G\wr \Z$, with $G\neq\{1\}$ a finite group.
+If $M$ is even, there is one more summand: $\frac{1}{Mk^N}\delta_{-2k}$. \end{theorem2} \begin{remark2} It directly follows from the formula in the above theorem that for $k$ and $N$ fixed, $\unSw{k}{N}{M}$ and $\unSw{k}{N}{M'}$ have the same spectrum, except maybe for the value $-2k$, and that the total variation distance between $\mu_{\unSw{k}{N}{M}}$ and $\mu_{\unSw{k}{N}{M'}}$ is bounded by $\frac{2}{k^N}$, independently from $M$ and $M'$. \end{remark2} Since spider-web graphs converge, in the sense of Benjamini-Schramm, to the Cayley graph $\unCayley{\lamp_k}{X_k}$ we retrieve the Kesten spectral measure of the graph $\unCayley{\lamp_k}{X_k}$.
+This measure was first computed by Grigorchuk and \.Zuk in \cite{MR1866850} for $k=2$ and then by Dicks and Schick in \cite{MR1934693} and by Kambites, Silva and Steinberg in \cite{MR2252901} for the more general case $G\wr \Z$, with $G\neq\{1\}$ a finite group.